 Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

-• The Radicati Group reports that over 293 billion emails were sent and received per day in 2019.
-And that figure is forecast to grow to more than 347 billion by the end of 2023.
+• According to Cropink reports that over 376 billion emails were sent and received per day so far in 2025.
+And that figure is forecast to grow to more than 408.2 billion by 2027 according to Statistica.

 And those are just a few of the channels digital marketers use.
 All are becoming flooded quickly, and people are drowning in sea of digital noise.
 To rise above this and get outstanding results, you need to embed Artificial Intelligence (AI) into your digital marketing.